 If the Dark Knight Trilogy is read as story that fuses the War on Terror characteristic of the aughts with the risk of nuclear annihilation characteristic of the Cold War, Nolan can be seen to problematize Batman more than anything.
 Nolan is here engaging in genuine reflection on how we ought to situate in our world the extrajudicial violence that Batman employs for the sake of justice, a violence that is, moreover, enabled by weapons developed by private corporations for military purposes.

 In the final scene of Batman Begins, Gordon notes the vicious cycle of escalation that Batman’s quest implies: “We start carrying semi-automatics, they buy automatics.”
 This presents us with a counter-thesis, suggesting that the existence of Batman is what produces criminals like the Joker.
-The historical Oppenheimer is quoted as likening the American and the Soviet Union to “two scorpions in a bottle, each capable of killing the other, but only at the risk of his own life,” not realizing that the enemy is, in fact, an opposing idea essential for recognition of the self and one’s allies.
+The historical Oppenheimer is quoted as likening the American and the Soviet Union to “two scorpions in a bottle, each capable of killing the other, but only at the risk of his own life,” not seeming to realize that the enemy is, in fact, an opposing idea essential for recognition of the self and one’s allies.

 The conclusion of The Dark Knight, the second film in the trilogy, is that civil society should not permit extrajudicial violence like that employed by Batman, with Batman bitterly accepting his tarnished reputation and vanishing, leaving behind the mendacious narrative that peace was better protected by his former comrade Harvey Dent who lost his soul to evil.
 This appears to be a critique of both nuclear weaponry and the violence deployed in the War on Terror.
 However, Dark Knight Rises depicts Batman’s reluctant return, illustrating the dilemma Nolan faces in his contradictory disillusionment with and hope for vigilante justice.
 This ambivalence may be part and parcel of the director’s trust in military power and police authority.
 Nevertheless, Nolan chooses in the climax to once again rid Gotham city of Batman, along with nuclear weapons, through Batman’s own heroic self-sacrifice.